MicrosoftDocs/dynamics365smb-docs/financials/marketing-integrate-dynamicscrm.md

 ---
-title: Managing your customer relationships using Dynamics 365 for Sales from inside Dynamics 365 for Financials | Microsoft Docs
+title: Manage Customers Using Dynamics 365 for Sales| Microsoft Docs
-description: If you use Dynamics 365 for Sales for customer engagement, you can use Dynamics 365 for Financials for order processing and finances and have seamless integration in the lead-to-cash process
+description: You can use Dynamics 365 for Sales from inside Dynamics 365 for Financials to map data and have seamless integration and synchronization in the lead-to-cash process.
 documentationcenter: ''
 author: edupont04